davidmrowe/www.rowerunning.co.uk/_posts/2015/2015-10-24-kona-diaries-2015-race-day-swim.md

 I don't do bike mounts with my shoes attached to the bike.
 I'm happy to run to my bike, quickly put my shoes on (all of about five seconds) and then run with the bike and get on it that way.
 If I raced shorter distance triathlons where every second counts (much more than it does here) then perhaps I'd do it that way but for now I'm happy with how I do things.

-I collectedmy bike from its racking spot and as I was running with it to the bike mount point I noticed a lady with her bike in front of me - someone on the PA system then said that she was 3rd.
+I collected my bike from its racking spot and as I was running with it to the bike mount point I noticed a lady with her bike in front of me - someone on the PA system then said that she was 3rd.
 OK, so I swam 1 hour 14 and only three women (who started 15 minutes after the men) had caught up.
 To be honest I had expected to have been overtaken by a larger number of women during the swim but I guess that didn't quite materialise.

 Four age group (non professional) women swam under one hour.
 134 age group men swum under an hour.

 ![20151010-bike-start](/images/2015/20151010-bike-start.jpg)

 Transition 1 (from swim exit to bike start) took me3 minutes 54 seconds.
 In 2013 I was 50 seconds quicker.
-I put some of this down to a slower undo of my swim-skin coming out of the water and the carnage inthe changing tent.
+I put some of this down to a slower undo of my swim-skin coming out of the water and the carnage in the changing tent.
 Not that it matters.

 So... time to go for a little bike ride.